anut123/Customercare-Chatbot/README.md

 ## FEATURES

-The Customercare chatbot is to answer the basic customer questions and handle all types of customer queries.
+The Customercare chatbot helps the customer to solve there queries and get 24/7 instant answers to there[ basic requests/questions asked by the customer.
 Some of them are network issue,SIM card services,location,name,recharge plans and many more and tries to answer all the queries asked by the customer.

 >## 💻&nbsp; GETTING STARTED